HansenJacobA/template-pwa/README.md

 # template-pwa

-A template for easily building a PWA.
+A template for easily and quickly creating a PWA.